mattdesl/tween-ticker/README.md

 #### `ticker.cancel()`

 Clears and cancels all tweens stored in this ticker. `ticker.clear()` is an alias for this method.
+Returns this for chaining.

 #### `ticker.tick([dt])`